Kristina01111000/Drws_site/README.md

 	- Come up with some tips
 	- Finish text of emails (day 3)
 	- Remind him to call support to see if they will remove the constant contact at the bottom of the emails
+- email him with to do list tomorrow

 - connect the tik tok account